slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 \dot u(x,0) &= 0.
 \end{align}$$

 Our main mathematical contribution is the derivation of the adjoint sensitivities of the photoacoustic simulation with respect to both of its inputs: the initial photoacoustic distribution $p_0$ and the speed of sound $c$.
 As far as we know, this is the first derivation for the 2nd-order wave equation in time.
-These adjoint sensitivities are motivated by the derivative of a misfit function that is commonly used to reconstruction images based on least squares methods.
-Calculating these sensitivities entails another adjoint simulation that is implemented in the package with efficient computation and user-friendly notation i.e the adjoint of the operator A is simply `A'` or `adjoint(A)`.
+These adjoint sensitivities are motivated by the derivative of a misfit function that is used to reconstruct images based on least squares methods.
+Calculating these sensitivities entails another adjoint simulation that is implemented in the package with efficient computation and user-friendly notation i.e the adjoint of the photoacoustic operator `A` is simply `A'` or `adjoint(A)`.

 ## Differentiable programming
 This package has first class differentiability to support developments in scientific machine learning.
-Previous works such as (cite ADCME.jl) rely on wrapper calls to PyTorch for autodiff.
-In this package, we manually implement adjoint rules that allows to chain physics derivatives with pure julia differentiation of machine learning models.
-To illustrate this, we implement the deep image prior by reparameterizing the image of interest as the output of a deep convolutional neural network (Unet) with minimal lines:
+Similar packages such as (cite ADCME.jl) rely on wrapper calls to PyTorch for autograd.
+In this package, we manually implement adjoint rules that allows to chain physics derivatives with pure Julia autograd of machine learning models.
+To illustrate this, we implement the deep image prior by reparameterizing the image of interest as the output of a deep convolutional neural network (UNet) with minimal coding effort:

     loss, grad = Flux.withgradient(z) do
         norm(A*unet(z)-y)^2